 In the current economic climate, any investment will inevitably raise significant questions about affordability even where there are clear longer term cost savings.
 The industry will therefore need to work with government and other funders on this issue.

-Electrification also has a potentially significant role to play in reducing carbon emissions from rail transport as well as improving air quality and reducing noise.
-Electric trains, on average, emit 20 to 30 per cent less carbon than diesel trains, and their superior performance in terms of braking and accelerating can help reduce journey times.
+Electrification has a potentially significant role to play in reducing carbon emissions from rail transport as well as improving air quality and reducing noise.
+Electric trains, on average, emit 20 to 30 percent less carbon than diesel trains, and their superior performance in terms of braking and accelerating can help reduce journey times.
 In addition, they provide more seats for passengers, making a greater contribution to increasing the overall capacity of the railway.
 Passengers and freight operators would also both benefit from an improved service in other ways, such as through the creation of more diversionary routes.

 In England and Wales, two options in particular - the Great Western and Midland Main Lines - are shown to have high benefit to cost ratios.
-These options, along with a key strategic infill scheme, are both presented in the proposed strategy.
-In the case of the Great Western Main Line, the work required to the existing network at the western end of the Crossrail route could, in effect, be the first stage of electrifying the line.
+These options, along with key strategic infill schemes, are both presented in the proposed strategy.
+Since publication of the draft of this document, the Department for Transport has announced the funding of the first part of this strategy: electrification of the Great Western Main Line to Bristol and Swansea with branches to Oxford and Newbury and an infill scheme of electrification from Liverpool to Manchester via Chat Moss.